 There are no BIK tax benefits for driving a plug-in hybrid (PHEV) van, and you will be taxed at the same rate as a full-fat diesel.
 Unfair, but that’s how it is currently.
 Don’t blame us.

 You’ll need to be careful with most crew vans though.
-Those with a payload below 1,000kg are considered cars from a BIK point of view and are taxed as such.
+Any panel van which can take passengers in rear seats will be considered a car from a BIK point of view and taxed as such.
 This will really sting if they are petrol or diesel but isn’t quite so awful if they’re powered by electricity.
 For example, a Citroen Berlingo crew van is in the 32% tax band for 2024/25, while an e-Berlingo is in 2% which means the tax you’ll pay is £151 per year if you are a lower rate payer or £302 for higher rate payers.
 While that’s far from free, it might be worth that if you want the convenience of rear seats.

 When would I need to pay tax on my company van?